Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

 How did you feel about the inspection?
 How confident are you that your bees are in good shape?
 What are your biggest concerns?

-With the passage of time, these more subjective comments will become a very enjoyable and nostalgic memory jogger, later in your beekeeping career.
+With the passage of time, these more subjective comments will become a very enjoyable and a nostalgic memory jogger, later in your beekeeping career.

-The old fashioned, traditional ways still work pretty well.
+The old-fashioned, traditional ways still work pretty well.
 A simple, blank notebook will do the trick, although some purpose-made beekeeping journals are available too.
 For the individual beekeeper, this may be a reasonable initial approach.

 The real value in such apps is in their reporting element.
 Their ability to "crunch" and visualize the numbers reported, potentially exposes essential information that could easily have been missed.

 Beyond this, more app developers are investing in sharing and community-related features.
-As beekeepers look to "save the bees", there are considerable benefits in having colony data uploaded and aggregated.
+As many beekeepers look to "save the bees", there are considerable benefits in having colony data uploaded and aggregated.
 Taken to its conclusion, this has the potential to greatly increase our awareness of the plight of bees, across the country and, indeed, the world.